 page of each policy or binder filing.
 You do not need this wording on endorsements.

-For electronic filers, attaching the EFS confirmation, "Notice to Policyholder" wording, is an acceptable substitute for this
+For electronic filers, attaching the EFS confirmation, which includes the "Notice to Policyholder" wording, is an acceptable substitute for this

 requirement.
 A stamp with the wording can be requested by

 When filing a binder as an alternate to policy filing, the Department of Insurance requires that the binder contain service of suit wording.
 With an EFS filing, the confirmation page will include the appropriate wording, so attaching the confirmation page will satisfy the requirement.
 If you don't attach the confirmation page, you can still include this wording on binders.
 To find out how,